 Glassmaking is one of the most important artisanal trades in Venice.
 The industry has been around since 846 and has a strong tie with Murano since 1291.
 To revive and promote the art of glassmaking, The Venice Glass Week was launched in 2017.
 It was conceived by Fondazione Musei Civici di Venezia, Fondazione Giorgio Cini, Istituto Veneto di Scienze, Lettere ed Arti and Consorzio Promovetro Murano and is promoted by the Town Council of Venice.
-The second edition of this international event will take place from September 9 to 16, 2018.
+The third edition of this international event will take place from September 7 to 15, 2019.

 If you love Murano glass or if you want to know more about the artisans and the glassmaking process, this event is certainly worth attending.
 There is a wide variety of activities to choose from.
 Many exhibitions will even continue after The Venice Glass Week, so you can still visit them in the coming months.

 In this post, I will focus on a selection of events of the 2018 edition of The Venice Glass Week.
 I will also introduce you to glass artist Lorenzo Passi and explain how he creates his masterpieces.
 If you want to know more about the history and process of glassmaking, you can find plenty of information in my post ‘Murano glassmasters: artisans or artists?’.

 A wide range of activities at The Venice Glass Week 2018